dart-lang/site-www/src/content/language/macros.md

 ### Trigger custom diagnostics

-The `JsonCodable` macro has built-in diagnostics that are emmitted just like diagnostics from the language itself.
+The `JsonCodable` macro has built-in diagnostics that are emitted just like diagnostics from the language itself.
 For example, if you try to manually declare a `toJson` method where the macro is applied, the analyzer will emit the error: